 However, the fact is that seven-headed serpents appear all over the Indo-European world.
 Sometimes they are male and sometimes female.
 In Sumerian mythology, for example, there is a seven-headed serpent known as Mušmaḫḫū, which probably became a model for the Lernean Hydra, slain in the second labour of Heracles.

 In Hinduism, many deities are fighting with multiheaded serpents – Indra, Krishna, and even Bhishma in Mahabharata attacked by many snakes of the river.
 But that is not too surprising, as the shared cultural influence between Mongolia, India, Iran and Ancient Greece is not disputable.

 The name Hydra is related to water.
 And so were virtually all of the mythological snakes that we have mentioned so far.
-In Indo-European mythology snakes and dragons were guardians of the water.
-A hero needs to conquer them in order to release the water and bring back fertility to the earth.
+In Indo-European mythology, snakes and dragons were guardians of the water.
+A hero needs to conquer them to release the water and bring back fertility to the earth.

 The sun shield

-This prehistorical symbol had the same meaning in India, from the seals and beads of Indus valley civilization to the tattoos of contemporary tribal women.
+This prehistorical symbol had the same meaning in India, from the seals and beads of Indus valley civilisation to the tattoos of contemporary tribal women.

 Seals and beads of the Indus valley civilization and contemporary tribal tattoo in India

-Our petroglyph clearly represents the goddess.
-If you wonder how do I know that, the answer is simple – because of the presence of the other human figures underneath her legs and on the side.
-Also because of the characteristical “birth goddess” leg pose.
+Our petroglyph represents the goddess.
+If you wonder how do I know that, the answer is simple – because of the presence of the other human figures underneath her legs and on the side, and also because of the characteristical “birth goddess” leg pose.

 Chicomecōātl as the constellation Virgo